Darvame/teateatea/README.md

 # TEATEATEA

-<b>Teh Lua Lib, that provides easy way to do some stuff with strings:</b>
+<b>Teh Lua Lib, that provides you an easy way to do some stuff with strings:</b>

 - pack (split) separated values into a new array table
 ```lua